All Practice Areas

 Compensation You May Be Entitled To

-Lost wages and lost earning capacity
+Lost earning capacity (permanent income reduction)

 Pain and suffering

-Emotional distress
+Emotional distress and PTSD

-Property damage
+Property damage (vehicle repair or replacement)

 Permanent disability or disfigurement